-Students are evaluated for Satisfactory Academic Progress consistent with the evaluation periods for Title IV aid.
+Students are evaluated for Satisfactory Academic Progress consistent with the evaluation periods for all students.

 Students must successfully complete 100% of the clock hours associated with the current disbursement of the state financial aid before any additional state funds may be disbursed to the student.